Cherry Chocolate Chunk Muffins

 For muffins, however, fresh cherries are perfect.

 One of my favorite things about these muffins?
-You make them by hand one one bowl.
+You make them by hand in one bowl.
 Fewer dishes to wash, no need to pull out the mixer.

-Perfect for pint-sized bakers (check out my ‘kids in the kitchen‘ tag for other easy kid-friendly baking recipes!) or anyone looking to whip up a sweet treat with minimal effort and time.
+Perfect for pint-sized bakers or anyone looking to whip up a sweet treat with minimal effort and time.

 And the best part of this cherry chocolate chunk muffin?
 It only requires 1 cup of chopped cherries.
 So unlike a pie, you still have lots of leftover cherries for eating raw.